SAMMISolutions/docs/doc_posts/_faq-general/install-extension.md

 num: 1.1
 ---

-Extensions are meant to add new functionality to LioranBoard.
-They're made by the LioranBoard community.
+Extensions are meant to add new functionality to SAMMI.
+They're made by the SAMMI community.

 {% include alert.html text="Some extensions live in your Bridge.
 Your Bridge must be running for them to work." type="warning" %}